Aveling and Porter: Products

-Aveling & Porter built more steam rollers than all the other British manufacturers combined.
+Aveling and Porter built more steam rollers than all the other British manufacturers combined.
 They also built traction engines and steam wagons.
 Just under 600 of the company’s various steam engines survived to enter preservation.

 The company also built a few pairs of ploughing engines.
 A pair of which (unique in the UK) survive in the collection at the Thursford Steam Museum at Thursford, Norfolk.
 The Thursford Collection includes 27 Aveling & Porter steam tractors and rollers and 16 more by other manufacturers.
+Aveling and Porter produced a single showman’s engine in 1904 but no orders resulted.

-Another example of Aveling and Porters engineering skills can be seen in the massive covered slips at Chatham Dockyard.
-These Leviathans pre-date the great London train sheds of St. Pancras, King's Cross and Paddington—traditionally understood to be the oldest and largest metal framed structures of the time.
+Another example of Aveling and Porters engineering skill can be seen in the massive covered slips at Chatham Dockyard.
+These vessels pre-date the great London train sheds of St. Pancras, King's Cross and Paddington—traditionally understood to be the oldest and largest metal framed structures of the time.

 Locomotives

 Aveling & Porter built several small shunting / tram locos based on their traction engines.
 They were basically traction engines with flanged wheels and no steering.
 Their advantages were that they were cheap to manufacture (and to design in the first place) and they could be operated with minimal training by someone who was familiar with traction engines.